Anti-Bribery and Anti-Corruption Policy

 The Company is also required to maintain a system of internal accounting controls that is designed to detect and prevent improper payments to Government Officials or others and that provides reasonable assurances that:

-- Transactions are executed in accordance with the management’s general or specific authorization;
+• Transactions are executed in accordance with the management’s general or specific authorization;

-- Transactions are recorded as necessary to permit preparation of financial statements in conformity with applicable accounting principles and to maintain accountability for assets;
+• Transactions are recorded as necessary to permit preparation of financial statements in conformity with applicable accounting principles and to maintain accountability for assets;

-If any person has reason to believe that any internal accounting controls are being circumvented, or any books or records related to the Company are being maintained in a fraudulent, inaccurate, or incomplete manner, or feels pressured to prepare, alter, conceal, or destroy documents, he or she shall report these concerns immediately to the Company’s Chief Operating Officer, Compliance Officer, or Audit Committee at the contract information provided below.
+If any person has any reason to believe that internal accounting controls are being circumvented, or that any books or records related to the Company are being maintained in a fraudulent, inaccurate, or incomplete manner, or feels pressured to prepare, alter, conceal, or destroy documents, he or she shall report these concerns immediately to the Company’s Chief Operating Officer, Compliance Officer, or Audit Committee at the contract information provided below.

-11. Enforcement And Penalties
+12. Enforcement And Penalties

 Therefore, the Company views any actual or attempted act of corruption or bribery, or any act in contravention of this Policy, very seriously.
 Any credible allegations regarding a breach of this Policy or any Anti-Corruption Law will be investigated.
 Covered Persons have a duty to fully cooperate with an investigation and must provide all known information and must not withhold, destroy, or tamper with any records or other potential evidence related to the matter under investigation.

-12. Reporting And Non-Retaliation
+13. Enforcement And Penalties Reporting And Non-Retaliation

 Covered Persons shall report in a timely fashion any conduct which is believed in good faith to be a violation or potential violation of any Anti-Corruption Law, anti-money laundering law, or this Policy.
 Covered Persons may report in any of the following ways:

-- Call the Chief Operating Officer at +302104196426, or the Compliance Officer at +302104196483.
+• Call the Chief Operating Officer at +302104196426, or the Compliance Officer at +302104196483.

-- Email the Chief Operating Officer at coo@danaos.com, or the Compliance Officer at compliance@danaos.com.
+• Email the Chief Operating Officer at coo@danaos.com, or the Compliance Officer at compliance@danaos.com.

-- Send a letter to the Chief Operating Officer, or the Compliance Officer at 14 Akti Kondyli, Piraeus, 18545, Greece.
+• Send a letter to the Chief Operating Officer, or the Compliance Officer at 14 Akti Kondyli, Piraeus, 18545, Greece.

 By reporting misconduct, you are contributing to the Company’s ethical culture and upholding the Company’s values.
 All such reports shall be treated confidentially to the extent permitted by law.